-Amazing equipment, a musical path complete with game stops, lake (for fishing or rock throwing), lengthy rock path (for dog walking, strolling or running), pavilions with grills and cornhole, planes and trains (I’ll explain later), sand volleyball courts, sledding hill (or rolling hill in the warm months).
+Amazing equipment, a musical path complete with game stops, lake (for fishing or rock throwing), lengthy paved path (for dog walking, strolling or running), pavilions with grills and cornhole, planes and trains (I’ll explain later), sand volleyball courts, sledding hill (or rolling hill in the warm months).
 This park goes on and on.

 For years I lived a stone’s throw from Colbert Park.
 I saw it morph from nothing but open fields to an absolute outdoor-family-fun destination!

 Dana Colbert Park is located at 203 East Church St., two blocks east of Route 45 in Savoy.
 The 55-acre expanse of land has morphed dramatically over the five years we have lived in Savoy.

 The truth is—this is my favorite park.
 There, I said it. <Biased journalism>

 Colbert Park sits on a massive amount of land.
 It’s positioned near lots of farmland, and it’s adjacent to new construction.
 It features: